Data Protection Advisory

 The use of this service is based on your consent according to Art.
 6 para.
 1 p.
 1 lit. a) DSGVO and § 25 para.
 1 TTDSG.
 The consent can be revoked at any time.

-The installation of cookies for Google Ads can be prevented by a setting of the respective browser software by calling up the website www.google.com/policies/privacy/ads/ and changing the corresponding setting.
-Further information on cookies can also be found under point4.)
+The installation of cookies for Microsoft Advertising can be prevented by a setting of the respective browser software by calling up the website account.microsoft.com/privacy/ad-settings/signedout changing the corresponding setting.
+Further information on cookies can also be found under point 4.)
 Cookies.

 On our website you have the possibility of registering for our newsletter.
 The newsletter is tailored to your individual interests.